elewa-academy/Fundamentals/docs_src/4-clean-calc/README.md

 This project has several steps to it

 1. Build an object to match [these specs](https://github.com/elewa-academy/Fundamentals/blob/master/docs_src/3-cleancalc/cleancalc-series/1-cleancalc.js).
 2. Write a JS file to take command line arguments and pass them into your calculator.
-There is a link that explains "process.argv" [at the bottom of this file](https://github.com/elewa-academy/Fundamentals/blob/master/docs_src/3-cleancalc/cleancalc-series/1-cleancalc.js).
+    * Your three layers are:
+        a.
+UI - the terminal
+        b.
+Middleware - process.argsv & console.log
+        c.
+Logic - Cleancalc Object
+    * You will write a single JS file that takes in command line args, passes them through the calc Object, and prints the result to the console.
 3. Reuse your calc object in a basic browser app.
-The event handlers will take the user's input, pass it through the calc object, and display the results to the users.
-There should only be one line in each event handler that uses the calc object, it will look something like this:
+The event handlers will take the user's input, pass it through the calc object, and write the results to the DOM.
+    * Your three layers:
+    a.
+UI - the browser
+    b.
+Middleware - event listeners & DOM methods
+    c.
+Logic - Cleancalc Object
+    * Each event listener will only call the calc object once, and will only ever call the operate() method:
         ```js
             ...
             // get user input from the DOM
-        var result = cleancalc.operate(selected_op, arg1, arg2);
+            let result = cleancalc.operate(user_operation, arg1, arg2);
             // write 'result' into the DOM
             ...
         ```
-    Your project should have this structure:
+    * Your project should have this structure:
         * index.html
         * /public
-      * event-handlers.js
+          * middleware.js
           * cleancalc.js
-4. Make a repo for this project, put it on your portfolio.
-Here is a [demo repo](https://github.com/radovandelic/cleancalc) you can look through.
+4. Make a repo for this project and put it on your portfolio.
+    * Gh-pages demo
+    * README describing the project and what you learned
+    * Tests for the calc object
+    * Source code for every step you completed
 5. Go to Slack and trade calcs.
-Witness _dependency injection_ first hand!
+See what happens if you replace your cleancalc.js with someone else's.
+Does it make your app crash?

 [TOP](#index)